When to visit the vet?

 The most important facts at a glance

-Cardiac arrest in dogs occurs when the heart suddenly stops beating, which stops blood flow and deprives vital organs of oxygen.
-This can be caused by heart diseases, electrical heart disorders, traumas, or severe infections.
-Symptoms include the absence of a palpable pulse, unconsciousness, and circulatory collapse.
-Diagnosis is made through physical examination and ECG, and treatment requires immediate cardiopulmonary resuscitation (CPR).
-In a hospital, further measures such as administering medications or using a defibrillator may be necessary.
+Cardiac arrest in dogs occurs when the heart suddenly stops beating, which stops blood flow and prevents vital organs from receiving oxygen.
+This can be caused by heart disease, electrical heart disorders, traumas, or severe infections.
+Symptoms include the absence of a palpable pulse, unconsciousness, and circulatory system collapse.
+The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. is made through physical examination and ECG, and treatment requires immediate cardiopulmonary resuscitation (CPR)Cardiopulmonary resuscitation (CPR) is a life-saving procedure used in dogs and cats to restore heart and lung function when the heart has stopped beating.
+It includes chest compressions and artificial respiration..
+In a hospital, additional measures such as administering medications or using a defibrillator may be necessary.

 Causes